sxjack/unix_rid_capture/README.md

 ### Compile rid_capture

-Check that the options at the top of `rid_capture.h` match what you want, check that any libraries that you need are installed (there is a script that will install the required libraries on Debian systems) and type make.
+Check that the options in `CMakeLists.txt` match what you want, check that any libraries that you need are installed (there is a script that will install the required libraries on Debian systems) and type `cmake .` followed by `make`.
 It may make things easier later on if you edit the default device name near the top of `rid_capture.c` to match your installation.

 ### Running rid_capture